brilliantchikanya/DSA/README.md

-this is a repo for all things data structures and algorithms
+This is a repository which i use to keep track of my learnings on **Data Structures and Algorithms**